Interested-Deving-1896/kde-eco-website/content/blog/2025-03-24-roopa-sok25-kecolab.md

 ## Getting Started With SoK

-Before starting the contribution period, I crafted a detailed timeline for each week.
-With the help of my detailed timeline, I was able to complete all the work I proposed within the end of the mentorship program.
+For my proposal I crafted a detailed timeline for each week.
+With this detailed plan and with the help of my wonderful fellow contributors and mentors, I was able to complete all the work before the end of the mentorship program.

 ### Week 1 - 2
 ![Technical documentation tool](images/2025-03-31-roopa-sok25-proposal.png)